 Josie Nolan (Trinity College Dublin)

-The tale of Auðun from the West Fjords is a þáttr, or short prose tale, about an Icelander’s journey to Denmark to give a bear to the king, after which he goes on a pilgrimage to Rome, and his subsequent return to his home country.
-The major features of the text are four encounters with two kings during which Auðun conducts himself with utter aplomb and imperturbability.
+The tale of Auðun from the West Fjords is a þáttr, or short prose tale, about an Icelander’s journey to Denmark to give a bear to the king, after which he goes on a pilgrimage to Rome and subsequently returns to his home country.
+The major features of the text are four encounters with two kings, during which Auðun conducts himself with utter aplomb and imperturbability.
 The themes of the text are surprisingly similar to those of the sagas, given the vast differences between the two forms.
-On kings, for example the distinct genres share a well-founded ambivalence.
-Tied up with the theme of kings is an interest in travel and a common project to integrate Iceland into a larger world-history, in an attempt to establish the equality of the younger nation.
+Concerning kings, for example, the distinct genres share a well-founded ambivalence.
+Tied up with the theme of kings is an interest in travel and a common project to integrate Iceland into a larger world- history, in an attempt to establish the equality of the younger nation.
+The text also has a preoccupation with peace and justice, a reflection of the social concerns of the Age of the Sturlungs, when the tale is likely to have been written down, possibly more so than the concerns of the period it depicts.
+However, a desire for balance and mutual contentment is reflected in the choice of þáttr as a form.
+This is a concern shared by many of the sagas, but hardly emphasized as neatly by their sprawling structures.